wp-plugins/robo-gallery/readme.txt

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

-= Is it possible to turn off border of the gallery thumbnails? =

-Yes, in gallery options you can turn on/off border option

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview